Natalia Kardash

 Chile is far from Cyprus where I live.
 But the trip to Santiago was not as complicated as it may seem.

 On my way to the South America I had to fly from Larnaca to Athens, then in a couple of hours – to Madrid.
-From there – a direct flight to Santiago.
-After a city tour – a short drive to Valparaíso, the port of departure.
+There I met Kate who lives in London, she had an easy direct flight.
+From there, together, we had a direct flight to Santiago.
+After a private city tour we went to Valparaíso, the port of departure.

-The cruise ship will take us from Chile to Lima in Peru.
-From there I'll have a flight back to Europe.
-In Madrid I'll stay for a day to rest and go around the city centre.
-Then – a short flight to Athens, and the shortest of all – a flight from Athens to Cyprus.
+The cruise ship took us from Chile to Lima in Peru.
+From there we flew back to Europe.
+I stayed for a day in Madrid, time to rest and go around the city centre.
+Then it was a short flight to Athens, and, in a couple of hours, the shortest of all – a flight from Athens to Cyprus.

 It sounds long.
 But in reality, it is very manageable.
 The key is simple: one step at a time.